isha-17/audio-jailbreaks/README.md

     ```

 2. **Run Notebooks**:
-    - Open and run the Jupyter notebooks (`attack.ipynb`, , , ) to perform different evaluations.
+    - Open and run the Jupyter notebooks (`attack.ipynb` etc.) to perform different evaluations.

 3. **Analyze Results**:
     - Results will be saved in the directory as JSON and CSV files.